 Wilfred was killed three days before the start of Operation Market Garden, an audacious attempt by the Allies to capture and hold the bridges across the major rivers and canals in north west Europe so that they could gain entry to Germany from the north.

-I am indebted to Phil Jennett, and Diane at WW2Guards for providing me with information from the battalion War Diaries and regimental history, which give an indication as to the circumstances of Wilf’s death and which I reproduce with permission below:
+I am indebted to Phil Jennett, and Diane at the former WW2Guards website (now defunct) for providing me with information from the battalion War Diaries and regimental history, which details the action that took place of the fateful day and which I reproduce with their permission below: